Darick Robertson: DC and Marvel Comics

 After Robertson launched his career with Space Beaver, he began to regularly attend comic conventions seeking advice and professional connections.
 As a result, by age 21, Robertson landed his first work for a major publisher illustrating Justice League Quarterly #4 at DC Comics.
 He would then illustrate a run of Justice League Europe working alongside writer J. M. DeMatteis and artist/writer Keith Giffen.
 Over time Robertson would develop his craft finishing Giffen's panel breakdowns on a JLE/JLA crossover entitled "Breakdowns".
 Robertson worked on JLE issues 26, and 30–35.
 Later in his career Robertson would return to the Justice League to work with Mark Waid on Justice League: A Midsummer's Nightmare.

 After breaking in at DC, Robertson's first work at Marvel was Wolverine (volume 1) issue #54.
-Robertson would then have his first extended monthly run working with Fabian Nicieza on Marvel's New Warriors after Mark Bagley departed the book, a run Robertson recalls with pride.
+Robertson would then have his first extended monthly run working with Fabian Nicieza on Marvel's New Warriors. after Mark Bagley departed the book, a run Robertson recalls with pride.
 According to Nicieza, readers immediately took to Robertson's art despite its sharp stylistic differences from Bagley's.
-Robertson worked on New Warriors for two years, from issue 26 until issue 50, including writing for New Warriors Annual #3 and #4.
+Robertson worked on New Warriors for two years, from issue 26 until issue 50, collaborating with artist Brandon Mckinney later in the run.
+He also moved beyond the drawing board, writing for New Warriors Annual #3 and #4.
 While at Marvel, Robertson would also have a chance to work on his first iconic character – Spider-Man.
 Robertson illustrated Deadpool #50 and 51, which featured the first appearance of Kid Deadpool (aka Poolboy).
 Robertson illustrated "Spider-man: the Power of Terror", "Spider-Man: The Final Adventure" and a Spider-Man story written by Stan Lee and inked by George Pérez.
 This story is found collected in Best of Marvel 1995.
 Robertson would also add additional writing credits working on Spectacular Spider-Man Super Special #1 and Spider-Man Team-Up #5.